 I’m American.
 Can I use Passiv?

-No, Passiv does not ask for or store users’ login credentials.
-To link your account to Passiv, Passiv sends you over to Questrade’s website, where you log in.
-That tells Questrade to give Passiv something called a token.
+No, Passiv does not ask for or store brokerage login credentials.
+To link your account to Passiv, Passiv initiates a secure authorization process with your brokerage, where you log in to your brokerage account and are able to grant a secure access token to Passiv.
 Passiv gets the information it needs through this token.
 To read more about this process, click here.

 What is an API?

 An API is a set of definitions, protocols and tools for building software.
 In short, an API makes it possible for Passiv to connect with your brokerage.

 Trade access is needed if you’d like to use the One-Click Trades feature, where Passiv executes trades on your behalf with the click of one button.
 If you do not want to use this feature, simply go to Settings and click the Re-authorize button next to Read-Only Access.
 This removes trading access.